Why do research?

 All Yale students interested in science and engineering are encouraged to engage in research for 10 weeks during the summer.
 The Yale College Office of Science & Quantitative Reasoning administers several fellowships to support students who elect to carry out research with a Yale faculty member (usually on the Yale campus) over the summer.
 Students should aim to have their summer research position lined up well before spring break, preferably by late January.
 By mid-February, many laboratories will have filled any spaces that may be available.
 Most importantly, you want to have sufficient time to develop and write an excellent fellowship proposal.
 Pay attention to the fellowship deadlines; many applications are due in February and March.

 How do I get funding for summer research?

 The selection process for summer fellowships is competitive, but Yale College has allocated support that should be sufficient to ensure that strong proposals from appropriately qualified students will have a high probability of success.
-Summer 2017 fellowship support for students doing research on campus was $430/week for an 8-10 week full-time research experience.
+Summer 2019 fellowship support for students doing research on campus was $430/week for a 10 week full-time research experience.
 These fellowships are designed to cover living expenses so that the recipients can dedicate their full attention to their research.
 Full time means students are not allowed to take any summer classes or hold down an additional job.

 Whether you apply to one of the fellowships administered through our office or another, the selection process is competitive.
 It is highly recommended that you apply to more than one funding source to increase your chances of receiving an award or multiple awards.